Skip to main content

 • Dismissed: If you suspect that the activity is not a ransomware attack, you can change the status to "Dismissed."

 Caution After you dismiss an attack, you cannot change this back.
-If you dismiss a workload, all Snapshot copies taken automatically in response to the potential ransomware attack will be permanently deleted.
+If you dismiss a workload, all snapshot copies taken automatically in response to the potential ransomware attack will be permanently deleted.

 • Dismissing: The incident is in the process of being dismissed.

-• Resolved: The incident has been mitigated.
+• Resolved: The incident has been fixed.

 View alerts